 The National Research Council (NWO) in the Netherlands requires immediate open access publishing of publicly funded research and has additional requirements on data management.
 In 2017, the Netherlands published its National Plan Open Science.
-A coalition of stakeholders is working together in the National Platform Open Science to realise the ambition of 100% open access to their publications by 2020, the optimal re-use of research data and the inclusion of open science in the evaluation and assessment of researchers.
+A coalition of stakeholders4 is working together in the National Platform Open Science to realise the ambition of 100% open access to their publications by 2020, the optimal re-use of research data and the inclusion of open science in the evaluation and assessment of researchers.
 The guiding principle to the National Plan Open Science is open when possible and closed when necessary.
 The government expects open access and open science to become the norm in scientific research.
-The Association of Universities in the Netherlands (VSNU) negotiates with scientific publishers on behalf of universities; and new contracts with open access opportunities have been concluded with several scientific publishers (e.g. allowing researchers to choose the open access option for journal publications at no costs).
+The Association of Universities; and new contracts with open access opportunities have been concluded with several scientific publishers (e.g. allowing researchers to choose the open access option for journal publications at no costs).